Nursing 3390 - International Consolidated Practice Experience (CPE3)

 Participants in this course develop an understanding of global health work with an emphasis on the role of the nurse as a care provider, community organizer, educator and advocate within an international health development context.
 Participants examine a variety of emerging health issues and trends with a view to developing their personal and professional understanding of nursing practice that supports meaningful interactions with individuals, families, groups, communities and society within the global context.

-TRU & School of Nursing Study Abroad Exchange Programs
+TRU and School of Nursing Study Abroad Exchange Programs

 TRU Study Abroad exchange programs and the School of Nursing provide an exciting opportunity for nursing students to live and study in a different country — and have it count toward their degree.
 Currently this opportunity is available in partnership with the University of Stavanger in Norway and the University of Canberra in Australia.